Changissnz/goals/README.md

 trials and errors.

 The long chain, comprised of feedback
-loops, falls under monotony of themes.
-Through the consistency that emerges
+loops, falls under monotony through themes.
+Through the consistency that
-from refinement for improved
+emerges from refinement for improved
 interpretation by the interpreter,
 events or concepts expressed through
 natural language that may not have